lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Enums
 =====

 Enum name should be in CamelCase and all element in enum should be all caps.
+They should be located in the header file.
 Ex:

 .. code-block:: c